living-atlases/generator-living-atlas/README.md

 ## Caveats

 - Currently running several services in the same machine doesn't configure correctly `nginx` `vhosts`.
-See [this enhancement issue])https://github.com/AtlasOfLivingAustralia/ala-install/issues/256) in `ala-install`.
+See [this enhancement issue](https://github.com/AtlasOfLivingAustralia/ala-install/issues/256) in `ala-install`.
 As a workaround you can copy and configure the generated `vhosts` in `/etc/nginx/sites-available` with different names so they are not overwritten by `ansible`.
-- We are waiting that [some `ala-install` PR](https://github.com/AtlasOfLivingAustralia/ala-install/pulls) are merged.
+- We are waiting that [some small PR](https://github.com/AtlasOfLivingAustralia/ala-install/pulls) in `ala-install` are merged.
 So maybe you'll find some default `ala.org.au` configuration vars instead of the correct ones.

 ## About Yeoman